-The Low Power FM (LPFM) Channel Finder search tool provides potential applicants with a simple means to tentatively identify FM broadcast channels available in their communities.
+The Low Power FM (LPFM) Channel Finder search tool provides potential applicants with a simple means to identify FM broadcast channels that might be available for LPFM stations in their communities.
 The search tool incorporates changes required by the Local Community Radio Act of 2010, Pub.
 Law 111-371, particularly the elimination of third-adjacent channel LPFM spacing requirements (except to protect Canadian or Mexican stations or FM broadcast stations known to host a radio reading service).
 Users should keep in mind that this search does not account for all factors that may affect broadcasting in the FM band, such as terrain effects or interference from distant but fully spaced stations operating on the same or adjacent channels.
 The LPFM Channel Finder does not address the required protection for FM translator and FM Booster input signals (see the Sixth Order on Reconsideration in Dockets 99-25 and 07-172 and the related October 18, 2013 Public Notice.
 Licensing actions prior to or during an LPFM application filing window also may affect potential LPFM channels.
 Finally, the tool does not take into account factors outside the FCC's jurisdiction that may affect site suitability and availability, including local zoning or building codes, environmental considerations, and power access.
 Applicants should consider all relevant factors before selecting channels and sites.

 |NOTICE: The LPFM Channel Finder search tool is intended solely to assist LPFM applicants in tentatively identifying available FM channels.
 There is no guarantee that channels represented as "available" will be technically acceptable at the time an application is filed.